Phil-C-92/intro-to-Multithreading-and-Synchronisation/README.md

 # intro-to-Multithreading-and-Synchronisation
-Intro to some basic examples of multithreaded programs and synchronisation
+Intro to some basic examples of multithreaded programs and synchronisation in C++.
+An example of concurrency is shown with mmcopier; mscopier requires syncronicity utilising mutex locks in order to function correctly.
+The pthreads library or POSIX threads are used in the programs listed.

 # mmcopier
-This file when compiled with the following command:
+This file when compiled and run with the following command:

  ./mmcopier n ../source_dir ../desination_dir

-where n (2 <= n <= 10) is the number of files, which corresponds to the number of threads used, to be copied under source_dir, to the target directory destination_dir.
+where n (2 <= n <= 10) is the number of files, corresponds to the number of threads created and number of files to be copied from "source_dir", to the target directory "destination_dir".

+mmcopier is a rudimentary example of concurrency with each individual thread running at the same time.
+Each thread is copying all lines from one file into another independently before teminating.

-# structure of thread
+# mscopier
-Each thread will have a threadID, index, path to source directory and destination directoy.
-The index is simply which number thread was created
+When compiled and run with the following command:

+./mscopier n ../read.txt ../write.txt

+where n (2 <= n <= 10) is the number of threads that will be created for each function - read and write.